caseyg/awesome/TOPICS.md

 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

 *   [mimo84/bootstrap-maxlength](https://github.com/mimo84/bootstrap-maxlength) - This plugin integrates by default with Twitter bootstrap using badges to display the maximum lenght of the field where the user is inserting text.
 Uses the HTML5 attribute "maxlength" to work.

-*   [andrew/first-pr](https://github.com/andrew/first-pr) - :octocat: What was the first pull request you sent on GitHub?

 *   [zeroclipboard/zeroclipboard](https://github.com/zeroclipboard/zeroclipboard) - The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible Adobe Flash movie and a JavaScript interface.